President Trump's COVID-19 Recklessness Will Bring More Illness, Death and Suffering

 Trump followed up on Monday afternoon with a tweet saying he plans to leave Walter Reed for the White House later that evening.
 Whether it’s wise for the President to be discharged at this point in his treatment is one thing.
 But his accompanying messaging is a more distressing matter.

 “Don’t be afraid of COVID,” Trump said, undercutting public health experts, medical science, and common sense evidence of the past six months.
 “Don’t let it dominate your life.”
 He went on to promote recently-developed “really great drugs and knowledge.”
 While it’s true that doctors have gotten better at treating COVID-19, it’s still killing hundreds of Americans every day.
-Come winter, that terrible number may climb once again.
+Come winter, that terrible number may climb once again—and most Americans cannot access the level of care and attention Trump received at Walter Reed, one of the nation’s foremost hospitals.

 Monday’s tweet is just the latest example of Trump spreading coronavirus disinformation.
 A recent Cornell University study found that Trump is the single largest driver of COVID-19 falsehoods, which, coming from the President, can have major and disastrous results.
 Throughout the pandemic, Republicans, no doubt following Trump’s lead, have been less willing to wear masks, for instance, despite evidence that they help curb spread.